osx86-ijb/create-a-writable-img-file-of-macos-installer/README.md

- <h1 align="center">Steps one would take to create a bootable .img file of a full macOS installer from within macOS, to be written to a USB device by users via any OS of their choosing.</h1>
+ <h1 align="center">Steps one would take to create a bootable .img file of a full macOS installer from within macOS, to be written to a USB device by users via any OS of their choosing via issuing the DD command.</h1>

 ```
 1) Create blank disc image via disk utility (choose the read/write dmg choice)